Have you ever been bullied by work colleagues?

 Don’t rock the boat

-First he asked “What do you want me to do Nancy?”
-Without allowing me time to answer, he went on to say that Ayo, the ‘sleeper’, had been there so long on night shifts because she had children so they cut her a bit of slack.
-More likely, he didn’t want to rock the boat; he was afraid of his long-term staff and I think he lacked the confidence to deal with them effectively.
+“What do you want me to do?” he sighed.
+Ayomi, the ‘sleeper’, had been on night shifts for years, and because she had children, they cut her some slack.
+More likely, he didn’t want to rock the boat; he was afraid of his staff and lacked the confidence to deal with them effectively.

 However, he had no problem making derisory comments about my naivety and lack of lack managerial knowledge or how to deal with staff.
-I lost respect for him as a Manager and couldn’t even be bothered to tell him that I’d been a Human Resource Manager for almost twenty years.
+In truth, he was shutting me up and bullying me for speaking up about the poor practices.
+I lost respect for him as a Manager.
+Additionally I couldn’t even be bothered to tell him that I’d been a Human Resource Manager for almost twenty years.

-I asked casually how long Ayo had been on permanent nights and was astonished when he told me twenty years.
-This lady had grandchildren by now and no one had ever questioned her working nights constantly, which was against Trust Policy.
-Ricky refused to take action and I was berated for raising problems where there was none and told “Don’t even think of informing Human Resources.
+I asked how long Ayo had been on permanent nights and was astonished when he told me twenty years.
+This lady had grandchildren by now and no one had ever questioned her working constant nights.
+This was against Trust Policy.
+Ricky refused to take action and I was berated for raising problems where there was none.
+They told me “Don’t even think of informing Human Resources.
 It would just mean more paperwork and aggravation.” – for him no doubt!

-Ricky made it as difficult for me as possible to raise concerns about the poor practice I witnessed on the unit.
-However, I was able to write about it all in my Practice Based Assessments and the essay that followed this placement and felt vindicated by the Uni lecturers’ comments and high marks I received for both.
+Ricky made it as difficult for me as possible.
+He wouldn’t allow me to raise concerns about the poor practice I witnessed on the unit.
+However, I was able to write about it all in my Practice Based Assessments.
+Additionally I reported it in the essay that followed this placement.
+I felt vindicated by the Uni lecturers’ comments and high marks I received for both.

 It truly feels awful to be bullied.
 But there is always hope.
 Stay strong, find yourself a good support system.
 For me help came from colleagues who validated the experience and my feelings.
 You should always speak up!

 In my next post, we’ll take a closer look at bullying and how to stop it!